 We ask that you use discretion in your choice of arrangements in regard to floral arrangements and decorations.

-The use of specialty items such as balloons, caged birds, ornate arches and other such items are not allowed.
+The use of specialty items such as balloons, caged birds, ornate arches, and other such items are not allowed.
 Flowers and other decorations are not to be placed on the altar or ambo.
-The Church provides flower stands, which are in keeping with the design of the sanctuary.

 Your florist is responsible for removing all candle stands, ribbons, ferns, floral arrangements, and their debris from the church immediately following your wedding.
 If this is not possible, a designated member of the bride or groom’s family must assume this responsibility.